fonoster/rox/README.md

 # Rox AI 🤖

-> Voicebot built on top of Project Fonos with support for Dialogflow ES/CX.
+> Rox AI is a tool that connects Project Fonos with Dialogflow ES/CX

 ![publish to docker](https://github.com/fonoster/rox/workflows/publish%20to%20docker%20hub/badge.svg)